Do you sometimes feel like this:

 As a therapist I place a high value on the confidentiality and privacy of the information you share with me.
 State law and professional ethics also require me to maintain confidentiality and not to disclose information about you without your written consent.
 Finally, the confidentiality of your information is protected by the Health Insurance Portability and Accountability Act.
 Click here for my Notice of Privacy Practices in compliance with the Health Insurance Portability and Accountability Act and the regulations thereunder.

-rmkohler@jungianpsychotherapist.com ** Please indicate the nature of your inquiry in the "Subject" line of your email, so that I will be able to distinguish your email from the mountain of spam email to which I am subjected daily.
-If I have not responded to your email within a reasonable time (two to three days), please follow up with a telephone call: 781-444-1023.
+* Please indicate the nature of your inquiry in the “Subject” line of your email, so that I will be able to distinguish your email from the mountain of spam email to which I am subjected daily.
 Thank you!